Putin in trade push on final day of China trip

 "Russia is ready and able to continuously power the Chinese economy, businesses, cities and towns with affordable and environmentally clean energy," he said.

-"As the world is on the threshold of the next technological revolution, we are determined to consistently deepen bilateral co-operation in the field of high technologies and innovations," he added.
+"As the world is on the threshold of the next technological revolution, we are determined to consistently deepen bilateral cooperation in the field of high technologies and innovations."

-Moscow's state news agency TASS reported Putin is accompanied by Han Zheng, China's vice president.
+Moscow's state news agency TASS said Putin was accompanied by Han Zheng, China's vice president.

-Putin will hold a press conference with Russian media later in the day.

 - Western criticism -

-The Russian leader's arrival came hours after he hailed his country's troops for advancing on "all fronts" on the battlefield in Ukraine, following a major new ground assault.
+"I said publicly that if this continues, we will be forced to create a security zone."

+Putin said he and Xi had discussed the conflict, noting that he believed China "is sincerely seeking to resolve this problem".

-Western countries have meanwhile been mounting pressure on China to cut off support for Russia's economy.
+Western countries meanwhile have been mounting pressure on Beijing to cut off support for Russia's economy.

 After Washington vowed to go after financial institutions that facilitate Moscow, Chinese exports to Russia dipped in March and April, down from a surge early in the year.

-In a statement to the media following talks with Putin on Thursday, Xi said the two sides agreed on the need for a "political solution" to resolving the war.
+But Xi said in a statement following talks with Putin on Thursday that the two sides agreed on the need for a "political solution" to resolving the war.

 The two men later ditched their ties for a less formal meeting over tea at the palatial Zhongnanhai leadership compound.